msft-vivi/opentelemetry-cpp/examples/README.md

 * E0204 23:21:12.555564756   30360 client_context.cc:130]      assertion failed: call_ == nullptr
     * ClientContext objects must not be used for multiple requests.

+* GMOCK_LIB not found when build
+    * Some executable target depend on GMOCK_LI, howerver the main CMakeLists.txt is not define this variable, so we should define it to fix.
+    ```bash
+        # Note that the libgmock.a and libgmock_main.a may different int your environment.
+        set(GMOCK_LIB /usr/local/lib/libgmock.a /usr/local/lib/libgmock_main.a)
+    ```

+* Some test target depending on gtest or gmock link failed, some possible reasons:
+    * GoogleTest's version is too old, try to update.
+    * GoogleTest include path is not inlcuded into searching paths.